mistio/kubernetes-blueprint/README.md

 # Mist Cloudify Kubernetes Cluster Example

-This repository contains several blueprints for installing a kubernetes cluster through mist.io .<br>
+This repository contains a blueprint for installing a kubernetes cluster through mist.io.<br>
-Kubernetes cluster example consists of:
+The aforementioned kubernetes cluster consists of:

 - A kubernetes master
-- A kubernetes minion(worker)
+- A kubernetes minion (worker)

 Before you begin its recommended you familiarize yourself with [Cloudify Terminology](http://getcloudify.org/guide/3.1/reference-terminology.html).